YannickJadoul/Parselmouth/docs/installation.rst

 .. note::

-    To figure out if you can or should update, the version number of your current Parselmouth installation can be found in the `parselmouth.__version__` and `parselmouth.VERSION` variables.
+    To figure out if you can or should update, the version number of your current Parselmouth installation can be found in the `parselmouth.VERSION` variables.
 The version of Praat on which this version of Parselmouth is based and the release date of that Praat version are available as `parselmouth.PRAAT_VERSION` and `parselmouth.PRAAT_VERSION_DATE`, respectively.

 Python distributions